 These are white with red vertical stripes and indicate unobstructed water on all sides.
-They mark mid-channels or fairways and may be passed on either side.

 These are white with a blue horizontal band.
 They are usually placed in marinas and other areas where vessels are allowed to anchor.
 These are the only buoys you may legally tie up to.

 Found only on the Mississippi River and its tributaries as defined by the U.S. Coast Guard in Rule 3 of the COLREGs.
 These aids to navigation are not numbered as in IALA-B system.
 Numbers indicate mileage from a fixed point.
 Lights on green aids show a single-flash which may be green or white.
 Lights on red aids show a group-flash which may be red or white.
 Diamond-shaped crossing dayboards, red or green as appropriate, are used to indicate where the river channel crosses one bank to the other.